BLCM/bl3mods/Aaron0000/Balands/README.md

 Second Intention - Increased reload speed bonuses (25%/50% at 5/5.)

-Hunter's Eye - No change.
+Hunter's Eye - Updated the description to mention that it is a Hunter skill.

 Head Count - No change.